rootscriptuser/meshtastic/awesome-meshtastic.md

 # RADIO CONFIG

 ## Network
-> enbale wifi
+`enbale wifi and set SSID && PSK `

 ## Channels
-> you can onyl listen to one frequency slot!?
+`you can onyl listen to one frequency slot!?
+TO-DO`

 ### Roles
 |Role|No.|Description|